Wakamiya Ōji: The remains of Hama no Ōtorii

-Today's Ichi no Torii is about 180 m to the south.
+Today's Ichi no Torii is about 180 m further towards the sea.
 We don't know where Hama no Ōtorii used to stand in the Kamakura period, but it is certain that the shoreline a thousand years ago was much behind today's, so the sea was probably very close to the great gate.
 This particular torii was the point where Tsurugaoka Hachiman-gū's approach met the water, a symbolic link between a road sacred to the city's tutelary kami Hachiman and the sea.
 As such, it had great religious importance.
-Since all the crossings with other big roads where further north, this spot was probably not very frequented, but it was here however that periodically was held a ceremony to calm a wind called Fūhakusai (風白祭).
-Its great religious significance can be guessed also from the fact that, during the Muromachi period, every February the Kantō Kubō (the shōguns representative in western Japan) would come and walk seven times around Hama no Ōtorii.
-The kubō would meditate at Tsurugaoka Hachiman-gū for a week, and during that period he would walk seven times around this great gate.
+Since all the crossings with other big roads were further north, this spot was probably not very frequented, but it was here, however, that a ceremony was periodically held to calm a wind called Fūhakusai (風白祭).
+Its great religious significance can also be guessed from the fact that, during the Muromachi period, every February the Kantō Kubō (the shōguns representative in western Japan) would come meditate at Tsurugaoka Hachiman-gū for a week, and during that period he would walk seven times around Hama no Ōtorii.